Description of the Intense Service Level

 Characteristics of a child that needs Intense Services

 A child needing intense services has severe problems in one or more areas of functioning that present an imminent and critical danger of harm to self or others.
-The children needing intense services may include:
+The youth needing intense services may include:

 - a child whose characteristics include one or more of the following: